Timsud/DVAE/README.md

 # Denoising Criterion for Variational Auto-encoding Framework
 Python (Theano) implementation of Denoising Criterion for Variational Auto-encoding Framework code provided by Daniel Jiwoong Im, Sungjin Ahn, Roland Memisevic, and Yoshua Bengio.
-The codes include experiments on hodge decomposition, in particular convservative components (for now), and vector field deformations in 2D.
+Denoising criterion injects noise in input and attempts to generate the original data.
+This is shown to be advantageous.
+The codes include training criterion which corresponds to a tractable bound when input is corrupted.
 For more information, see

 ```bibtex
 @article{Im2016dvae,